Chris Taylor Preview, Player Props: Dodgers vs. Marlins

 Marlins Pitching Rankings

+- The 9.4 strikeouts per nine innings compiled by the Marlins pitching staff ranks second in MLB.

-- The Marlins' 4.18 team ERA ranks 16th across all MLB pitching staffs.
+- The Marlins have a 4.16 team ERA that ranks 15th across all league pitching staffs.

-- Marlins pitchers combine to give up 161 total home runs at a clip of 1.2 per game (to rank 12th in baseball).
+- Marlins pitchers combine to rank 12th in baseball in home runs allowed (164 total, 1.2 per game).

-- In his most recent time out on Wednesday, the left-hander tossed six scoreless innings against the Tampa Bay Rays while surrendering one hit.
+- His most recent time out came on Thursday against the Washington Nationals, when the left-hander tossed six innings, surrendering one earned run while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.